Tooth Extraction in Springfield, MO

 When a tooth sustains significant damage, it may need to be removed to prevent further oral issues such as infection.
 Here are some other reasons for this surgery:

-Prior to the procedure, a patient is sedated.
+Prior to the tooth extraction, a patient is thoroughly numbed and sometimes sedated.
 The tooth is taken out and in some cases, stitches are inserted.
-When the area heals, it can be repaired by an implant, denture or bridge, depending on the circumstances.
+When the area heals, the tooth can be replaced by an implant, denture or bridge, depending on the circumstances.
 Otherwise, the adjacent teeth will migrate towards the gap to close it.

 What To Do After The Surgery

-The time to recover from an extraction is usually only several days.
+The time to recover from an extraction is usually only a few days.
 Here are some tips to heal properly:

 When Should A Tooth Be Extracted And Why?

-As soon as patient begins to experience pain that is abnormal or notices signs of infection.
+As soon as patient begins to experience pain that is abnormal or notices signs of infection in a tooth that can not be repaired, extraction is suggested.
 The tooth must be removed to prevent the spread of the infection when a root canal is not an option.
 The infection can spread through the body and be a catalyst for other health concerns.